 I have a few notes to share with you about baking cookies in general as well:

-- One of the reasons I experimented with this recipe so much, is that I wanted to find the best ratio of butter to flour etc., to create the perfect cut out cookie which holds its shape.
+- One of the reasons I experimented with this recipe so much, is that I wanted to find the best ratio of fat to flour etc., to create the perfect cut out cookie which holds its shape.
 This one definitely does, but no matter what recipe you use, these tips on how to prevent cookies from spreading are important to know.

 - Use the best quality ingredients you can.
 The cocoa powder will make a big difference in the final taste of your cookies.
+Generally, cheaper cocoa powder has a lower fat content so the dough will end up being drier.
+I used Callebaut cocoa powder.

 Enjoy baking and